 input (logic level high).

-The total capacitance at the sensor input determines the rise time
+The total capacitance at the sensor and the resistance from capacitor to input determines the rise time

 placing your finger near the sensor, capacitance increases (slowing the